medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 The initial message sent from Hjerteafdelingen på Herlev og Gentofte hospital to Plejecenter Herlev.

 The message includes one message segment and a new communication identifier.
-Since it is a new message the activity is in the Provenance instance 'new-message'.
+As it is a new message, the activity is in the Provenance instance 'new-message'.
 The sender and receiver organizations are both referenced from the MessageHeader.

 The CareCommunication contains a topic at Communication.topic.